-Outbreak of E. coli Infections Linked to Romaine Lettuce Updated 12/19/2019
+Outbreak of E. coli Infections Linked to Romaine Lettuce Updated 12/19/2019 deaths have been reported.

 The Wisconsin Department of Health Services (DHS) is working with local health departments, the Wisconsin Department of Agriculture, Trade, and consumer Protection (DATCP), the Centers for Disease Control and Prevention (CDC), and the U.S. Food and Drug Administration (FDA) to investigate a multistate outbreak of E. coli O157:H7 infections linked to romaine lettuce.